How Do Air Compressors Work?Last updated on: August 21st, 2020 at: 10:40 am

 - Positive displacement: Most air compressors use this method, in which air is pulled into a chamber.
 There, the machine reduces the volume of the chamber to compress the air.
 Next, it is moved into a storage tank and saved for later use.

 - Dynamic displacement: Also called nonpositive displacement, this method uses an impeller with rotating blades to bring air into the chamber.
-The energy created from the motion of the blades builds up air pressure.
+The energy created from the motion of the blades builds up air pressure in a shorter amount of time.
 Dynamic displacement can be used with turbocompressors because it works quickly and generates large volumes of air.
 Turbochargers in cars often use dynamic displacement air compressors.

 The Mechanics of an Air Compressor